Founded Semantics and Constraint Semantics of Logic Rules

 \begin{myproof}{ of Theorem \ref{thm:comparison-stratified}} For \cert predicates, the program completion $\cmpl$ has no effect, and $\lfpscc$ is essentially the same as the definition of stratified semantics, except using SCCs in the dependency graph instead of strata.
 The SCCs used in founded semantics subdivide the strata used in stratified semantics; intuitively, this is because predicates are put in different SCCs whenever possible, while predicates are put in different strata only when necessary.
 This subdivision of strata does not affect the result of $\lfpscc$, so founded semantics is equivalent to the stratified semantics. \end{myproof}}

-\myparag{First-order logic} The next theorem relates constraint models with the interpretation of a program as a set of formulas in first-order logic\full{; recall that the definition of a model of a program is based on that interpretation}.
+\myparag{First-order logic} The next theorem relates constraint models with the meaning of a program regarded as a set of formulas in first-order logic; recall that the definition of a model of a program also regards rules as logical formulas.

 \begin{mytheorem} For a program $\pgm$ in which all predicates are \uncert and not complete, the constraint models of $\pgm$ are exactly the 2-valued models of $\pgm$. \end{mytheorem}

 {

 \begin{myproof}{ of Theorem \ref{thm:comparison-logic}} Observe that, for a program $\pgm$ satisfying the hypotheses of the theorem, $\cmpl(\pgm)$ is logically equivalent to $\pgm$.
 Every constraint model is a 2-valued model of $\cmpl(\pgm)$ and hence a 2-valued model of $\pgm$.
 Consider a 2-valued model $M$ of $\pgm$.
 Since $\pgm$ satisfies the hypotheses of the theorem, $\founded(\pgm)$ contains only positive literals, added by the LFPs in $\lfpscc$.
 The LFPs add a positive literal to $\founded(\pgm)$ only if that literal is implied by the facts and rules in $\pgm$ and therefore holds in all 2-valued models of $\pgm$.
 Therefore, $\founded(\pgm)\subseteq M$. $M$ satisfies $\pgm$ and hence, by the above observation, also $\cmpl(\pgm)$.
 Thus, $M$ is a constraint model of $\pgm$. \end{myproof}}